getItem(key)

 order of executing plugins matter, therefore when first plugin will remove that item and pass

-further down, every next plugin will operate on that undefined value.
-So do not try to accessvalue
+undefinedfurther down, every next plugin will operate on that undefined value.
+So do not try to accessvalueor anything from that item, your app will crash.

 Returns